 Every day, your business will be faced with the challenges produced by your competitors.
 In order to gain momentum, you have to make yourself stand out.
-That’s why it is imperative that you make yourself stand out, and the user experience is one of the best ways to accomplish this.
+That’s why your user experience is an essential component of your success - users remember a brand if they had a positive experience with it.
 Brands like Apple, Google, Dropbox, and Amazon continue to prosper year after year because of the time and resources that they dedicate to their UX design.
 And users can tell - in fact, users often feel that a poor design shows that a business does not care as much, which then decreases the trust they place in that business.
 And you definitely care, as do we—that’s why we’re here, after all!

 The two main points here are the user and the experience, as you might have guessed.
 This article by UXPassion cites research that says upwards of 90% of users have stopped using an app and uninstalled it due to poor experience.
 On the other hand, the same percentage of people said that “an exceptional customer experience is worth paying extra.”
 Given this framework, it’s easy to see why user experience is a worthwhile investment.